Constructing a Permanent Mooring

-This powerboat is moored through both bow chocks with two of the new Cyclone Mooring Pendants.
+This powerboat is moored through both bow chocks with two of New England Ropes' Cyclone Mooring Pendants.
 The bottom white section of the pendant is traditional three-strand nylon.

 A permanent mooring must remain secure for long periods while unattended, occasionally under adverse conditions.
 For peace of mind, it should be properly sized for the job, and determining the minimum size has a lot to do with the conditions under which the boat is moored, the amount of fetch for waves to build up, and whether your mooring is a temporary one, designed for overnight use in fair weather, or a mooring capable of riding out a hurricane.
 Below are the basic components.

 Several types are in common use, and we’ll review them in order of their holding power, from the wimpiest to the most tenacious:

 - Concrete Blocks: Many boats use 50-gallon drums filled with cement, concrete blocks, auto engine blocks and other types of dead weight.
 This type provides the least holding power, working on the principle of sheer weight, but is reliable if pulled out of the bottom.
 If they drag, they will resist motion with a constant amount of force.
 Note that concrete loses over half of its weight when submerged in water, so a mooring designed to withstand a 500lb. pull will need 1,000lb. of concrete.